 - G. Distributions to Shareholders.
 Distributions to shareholders from net investment income, if any, for the Fund are declared and paid at least annually.
-Distributions to shareholders from net realized gains on securities, if any, for the Fund normally are declared and paid on an annual basis.
+Distributions to shareholders from net realized gains on securities, if any, for the Fund normally are declared and paid at least annually.
 Distributions are recorded on the ex-dividend date. - H. Use of Estimates.
 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
-Actual results could differ from those estimates. - I. Share Valuation.
-The NAV per share of the Fund is calculated by dividing the sum of the value of the securities held by the Fund, plus cash or other assets, minus all liabilities by the total number of shares outstanding for the Fund, rounded to the nearest cent.
-The Fund's shares will not be priced on the days on which the New York Stock Exchange ("NYSE") is closed for trading.
+Actual results could differ from those estimates.

-- J. Guarantees and Indemnifications.
+- I. Share Valuation.
+The NAV per Share is calculated by dividing the sum of the value of the securities held by the Fund, plus cash or other assets, minus all liabilities by the total number of Shares outstanding for the Fund, rounded to the nearest cent.
+Fund Shares will not be priced on the days on which the New York Stock Exchange ("NYSE") is closed for trading. - J. Guarantees and Indemnifications.
 In the normal course of business, the Fund enters into contracts with service providers that contain general indemnification clauses.
 The Fund's maximum exposure under these arrangements is unknown as this would involve future claims that may be made against the Fund that have not yet occurred.
 However, based on experience, the Fund expects the risk of loss to be remote. - K. Illiquid Securities.
 Pursuant to Rule 22e-4 under the 1940 Act, the Fund has adopted a Board-approved Liquidity Risk Management Program (the "Program") that requires, among other things, that the Fund limit its illiquid investments that are assets to no more than 15% of the value of the Fund's net assets.
 An illiquid investment is any security that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 If the Fund should be in a position where the value of illiquid investments held by the Fund exceeds 15% of the Fund's net assets, the Fund will take such steps as set forth in the Program. - L. Derivatives Transactions.
 Pursuant to Rule 18f-4 under the 1940 Act, the SEC imposes limits on the amount of derivatives a fund can enter into, eliminates the asset segregation and cover framework arising from prior SEC guidance for covering derivatives and certain financial instruments currently used by funds to comply with Section 18 of the 1940 Act and treats derivatives as senior securities.
 Under Rule 18f-4, a fund's derivatives exposure is limited through a value-at-risk test.
-Funds whose use of derivatives risk management program, subject to oversight by a fund's board of trustees, and appoint a derivatives risk manager.
-The Fund has implemented a Rule 18f-4 Derivative Risk Management Program that complies with Rule 18f-4.
+Funds whose use of derivatives is more than a limited specified exposure amount are required to establish and maintain a comprehensive derivatives risk management program, subject to oversight by a fund's board of trustees, and appoint a derivatives risk manager.
+The Fund has implemented a Rule 18f-4 Derivative Risk Management Program that complies with Rule 18f-4. - M. Reclassification of Capital Accounts.
+U.S. GAAP requires that certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
+These reclassifications are primarily due to adjustments for redemptions in-kind and subsidiary losses.
+These reclassifications have no effect on net assets or NAV per share.
+For the year ended March 31, 2025, the following reclassification adjustments were made: